New Orleans Saints bounty scandal: Coaches and front office staff

-The Saints were also fined $500,000—the maximum fine permitted under the league constitution, and had to forfeit their second-round draft picks in 2012 and 2013 (their first-round pick in 2012 had already been traded to the New England Patriots, and therefore, could not be forfeited; after the penalty; the Saints' first pick in the 2012 NFL Draft is a third-rounder).
-He also gave the league's clubs until March 30, 2012 to certify in writing that they do not have bounty programs.
+The Saints were also fined $500,000—the maximum fine permitted under the league constitution, and had to forfeit their second-round draft picks in 2012 and 2013 (their first-round pick in 2012 had already been traded to the New England Patriots, and therefore could not be forfeited; after the penalty, the Saints' first pick in the 2012 NFL draft was a third-rounder).
+Goodell also gave the league's clubs until March 30, 2012 to certify in writing that they do not have bounty programs.
 Clubs will also be required to certify that no bounty systems exist as part of the yearly certifications they must make under the league's Integrity of the Game Policy.

 In a statement, Goodell said that the NFL would not tolerate "conduct or a culture" that put player safety at risk.
 He also said that the fact that the scheme went on for three years demanded that "a strong and lasting message must be sent that such conduct is totally unacceptable and has no place in the game."
 He was particularly upset that those involved had lied about the scheme on two separate investigations, and had denied that there was ever a bounty program in place.
 In an interview with NFL Network's Rich Eisen, Goodell said that the threat to player safety, as well as the fact the Saints lied about it, demanded significant punishment.
 "I don't think you can be too hard on people that put at risk our players' health and safety," Goodell told Eisen.
-He reiterated this in an interview later that day with ESPN's Schefter, saying that the fact those involved "continued to mislead" the league about it was a significant factor in the sanctions.
+He reiterated this in an interview later that day with ESPN's Adam Schefter, saying that the fact those involved "continued to mislead" the league about it was a significant factor in the sanctions.
 "You have to be accountable and responsible in the NFL," Goodell said.
-Goodell also implied that Payton would have faced significant punishment in any event, since his contractual obligation to supervise his assistants meant that he at least should have known about the scheme.
-He also said that there would be zero tolerance for payments for in-game performance in the future, saying that payments for good play eventually escalate to bounties for deliberately injuring players.
-Later, Schefter said on ESPN's SportsCenter that league officials felt Payton was at least as guilty as Williams, despite initial focus on Williams' role as the mastermind in the scheme.
+He also implied that Payton would have faced significant punishment in any event, since his contractual obligation to supervise his assistants meant that he at least should have known about the scheme.
+Goodell added that there would be zero tolerance of payments for in-game performance in the future, saying that payments for good play eventually escalate to bounties for deliberately injuring players.
+Later, Schefter said on ESPN's SportsCenter that league officials felt Payton was at least as guilty as Williams, despite initial focus on Williams's role as the mastermind in the scheme.